 Talk to us and put an end to the ringing in your ears.

 What Can Be Done For Tinnitus?

 A careful review of your health history along with audiometric testing will help us identify the right treatment option:

 Earwax Removal: You’d be surprised how often the sensation of ringing in the ears is caused by a buildup of earwax (cerumen) against the eardrum.
-We can safely remove earwax and restore your normal hearing.

 Medical Treatment: If our assessment indicates that medical issues other than hearing loss may be behind the tinnitus, we will refer you to a physician to complete the diagnosis and treat the underlying condition.

 Hearing Aids: Hearing aids can enhance hearing and mask or cover up the tinnitus.
 For most patients with tinnitus, they can provide partial or complete relief.

 Alternative treatments: There is no evidence to support the effectiveness of alternative treatments such as acupuncture, homeopathy, or herbal remedies such as ginkgo biloba.

 Maskers: These small electronic devices, worn in the ear and similar to hearing aids, produce low level white noise that masks or covers up the tinnitus.
 Some can be individually programmed to mask the specific frequencies of the tinnitus you experience.